Music of the Netherlands: Rock and pop music

 The band Teach-In is best known for winning the Eurovision Song Contest 1975 with their song "Ding-A-Dong".
 The band was founded in 1969 and parted in 1980.
 Throughout this time there were several changes in lineup.

 The late 70s and early 80s gave rise to many one-hit wonders and some bands that lasted for longer.
 Girl groups Luv' and Dolly Dots but also disco bands Spargo and Time Bandits were among the most successful, alongside the Golden Earring, which scored some of their biggest hits with "Radar Love", "Twilight Zone' and "When The Lady Smiles".
 The Nits developed a large audience outside the Netherlands, including Finland, Switzerland, Germany, France, Belgium, Greece and Canada and in 1989 were the first Dutch band to play in the (then still) Soviet Union.
 Urban Dance Squad was a cross-over band, combining hip-hop with funk and rock.
 The band's minor American success proved to be influential.
 Their music style (rapcore) influenced bands like Rage Against the Machine.
 Van Halen was created by Edward Van Halen who was of Dutch heritage.

-The 1990s made international hits courtesy of 2 Unlimited, 2 Brothers On The 4th Floor, and Vengaboys.
+The 1990s made international hits courtesy of 2 Unlimited, 2 Brothers on the 4th Floor, and Vengaboys.
 However, the 1990s was also the start of the DJ-era.
 Ferry Corsten, Tiësto, Armin van Buuren, DJ Jean and Bart Claessen started their careers in the 1990s and became the stars of their era.

 Dutch bands in the 2000s are Intwine, The Sheer, Naked Shepherd, Krezip, Di-rect and Johan.

 Originally a semi-finalist in the fifth season of The Voice of Holland, singer-songwriter Duncan Laurence went on to win the Eurovision Song Contest 2019 with his song "Arcade", thereby granting the country its first Eurovision win since Teach-In in 1975.
-"Arcade" later became a sleeper hit by early 2021 and also made its way onto the top 30 of the US Billboard Hot 100, thus allowing Laurence to join the list of a few Dutch pop acts to score a hit in the US.
+"Arcade" later became a sleeper hit by early 2021 and also entered the top 30 of the US Billboard Hot 100, thus allowing Laurence to join the list of a few Dutch pop acts to score a hit in the US.

 Current pop acts include Esmée Denters, Anouk, Sharon Doorson, Davina Michelle, Maan, Nielson, Eva Simons, Ilse DeLange, Toni Willé (Pussycat), Celine Cairo and Belgian-Dutch girl group K3.

 Hard rock

-Brothers and founding members of Van Halen, lead guitarist Edward Van Halen and drummer Alex Van Halen, are from the Netherlands, having been born in Nijmegen in the mid-1950s before eventually moving to the United States in 1962.
+Brothers and founding members of Van Halen, lead guitarist Edward van Halen and drummer Alex van Halen, are from the Netherlands - both born in Amsterdam in the mid-1950s and raised in Nijmegen - before moving to the United States in 1962.